Best time to find cheap flights, 3% potential price drop

 What time of day is cheapest to fly?

-Franz Josef Strauß flights can be made cheaper if you choose a flight in the morning.
+Franz Josef Strauß flights can be made cheaper if you choose a flight at noon.
 Booking a flight in the afternoon will likely mean higher prices.

 Located 17.7 miles (28.5 km) north-east of the center of Munich, Munich International Airport (MUC) is officially known as Franz Josef Strauss.
 It is Germany’s second-busiest airport and the seventh-busiest in Europe.
 In 2010, it handled almost 35 million passengers.
 In 2011 the airport was awarded the title of “Europe’s Best Airport” (for the sixth time since 2005) and ranked fourth best in the world by air transport research company Skytrax.